OnitiFR/mulch/README.md

 #### More…
 You can lock a VM, so no "big" operation, like delete or rebuild can be done until the VM is unlocked.
-Useful for precious VMs.
+Useful for production VMs.

 ![mulch vm locked](https://raw.github.com/OnitiFR/mulch/master/doc/images/mulch-vm-locked.png)